 Murray Huber, a recent WKU graduate, completed a research project to learn the effects of jump rope camps on refugee populations.
 Huber, who has been involved in the sport since elementary school, also leads the WKU Jump Rope Club.
 Last summer, she worked with the Bowling Green International Center to host a jump rope summer camp for the local refugee population.

 Mobile Grocery StoreService Learning

-Students in WKU's Masters in Business Administration program worked with the Housing Authority of Bowling Green and Broadway United Methodist Church to develop a plan for the Mobile Grocery Store.
+Students in WKU's Masters in Business Administration program worked with the Housing Authority of Bowling Green, Broadway United Methodist Church, and First Christian Church to develop a plan for the Mobile Grocery Store.
 According to WKU MBA student Amanda Seng, "The Mobile Grocery Store is a refurbished bus stocked with food and toiletries that will travel to food desserts in the Bowling Green community."
 The students developed a business plan and presentation that can be used to obtain donations.

 First Things FirstInternships

 Kelsey Redding, a WKU student from White House, Tennessee, coordinated the First Things First event for Sexual Assault Prevention Month.
 Redding started interning at Hope Harbor, sexual trauma recovery center to complete an internship for her criminology major.
 “Advocating for sexual assault prevention and survivors is something I've been passionate about for a while and I loved what Hope Harbor was doing to be a part of that.”